Seteeri/Particle/doc/FAQ.md

 In Particle, a list of windows is literally a list of windows and the same list operations apply (exchange windows for arbitrary data type of your choice).
 Of course, there can be more specialized commands also, however, that is moreso an issue of discoverability.
 The fundamental concern of the UI is a tradeoff between the developer having complete design freedom versus the user having to learn it.

+**Is this another visual language like Eve etc.?**

-It is important to note that the goal of Particle is not to teach the user programming but rather implicitly how the system works, i.e. data structures.
-Should the user want to learn programming, they will already have gained some of the fundamental concepts, at least to program in Lisp.
+The goal of Particle is not to be a pedagogical platform for programming nor a visual programming language in itself, however, the hope is the user can implicitly understand how the system works through using it, i.e. manipulating its data structures.
+Then, should the user want to learn programming, they will already have gained some of the fundamental concepts, at least to program in Lisp.

+That being said, I believe learning programming initially through concepts rather than initially through code may be an easier route for the less abstract-minded people.
+Concrete code is meant to represent abstract concepts.
+For some, it is difficult to learn both systems at once and so it is easier to learn one system at a time.

 > I’m a huge proponent of designing your code around the data, rather than the other way around, and I think it’s one of the reasons git has been fairly successful… I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
 Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships.